Satellites of spherical subgroups: Limits of stabilizers of points in arc spaces

-Let $B$ and $P$ as in Section \ref{sec:def} and choose a Levi subgroup $L$ of $P$ adapted to $H$ (cf.~Definition~\ref{def:adapted}).
-Let $C$ be the neutral component of the center of $L$, and $\lambda \in\X_*(C)$ a one-parameter subgroup of $C$.
-Set $x:=eH$ be the base point in $G/H$.
-The one-parameter subgroup $\lambda$ induces a morphism of algebraic varieties,
+Fix an $H$-adapted Levi subgroup $L$ of $P$, and denote as usual by $C$ the neutral component of its center.
+Let $x:=eH$ be the base point in $G/H$.
+Any one-parameter subgroup $\lambda$ of $C$ yields a morphism of algebraic varieties,